Canon 1Ds Mark III vs 800D

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
+Both the 1Ds Mark III and the 800D have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.